Learning Neuro-Symbolic Relational Transition Models for Bilevel Planning: Conclusion, Limitations, and Future Work

 \section{Conclusion, Limitations, and Future Work}

-We proposed NSRTs for long-horizon, goal-based, object-oriented planning tasks.
-We showed that their neuro-symbolic structure affords fast bilevel planning, and found experimentally that they are data-efficient to learn and effective at generalization, outperforming several baselines.

-Key limitations of the current work include: (1) that predicates are given; (2) that a behavior prior is given for data collection; (3) that environments are deterministic and fully observable.
-To address (1), NSRTs could be combined with work on learning predicates from high-dimensional inputs \cite{asai2019unsupervised}.
-(2) could be addressed using skill prior learning techniques~\cite{ajay2020opal}.
-For (3), we hope to draw on TAMP techniques for handling stochasticity and partial observability~\cite{hadfield2015modular, garrett2020online}.
+We proposed NSRTs for long-horizon, goal-based, object-oriented planning tasks, showed that their neuro-symbolic structure affords fast bilevel planning, and found that they are data-efficient to learn and effective at generalization, outperforming several baselines.
+Key limitations of this work include the assumption that predicates are given and the assumption that environments are deterministic and fully observable.
+To address the former, NSRTs could be combined with work on learning predicates from high-dimensional inputs \cite{asai2019unsupervised}.
+For the latter, we hope to draw on TAMP techniques for stochastic and partially observed settings.